Prisons - Jail

 country, or church sanctuaries which is a shelter from danger or hardship.

-is the state of being saved or
+is the state of being

 preserved from harm.

-refers to the deliverance of Christians from
+means to repurchase or buy back.
+Refers to the deliverance of Christians from

-is to forgive someone of a sin.
+is to forgive someone of a

 is the Catholic belief that human

 suffering, when accepted and offered up in union with the Passion of

 Jesus, can remit the just punishment for one's sins or for the sins of

 another, or for the other physical or spiritual needs of oneself or

 another.
 Like an indulgence, redemptive suffering does not gain the